dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 ---

-In this tutorial, you will learn how to use DJI iOS UI Library and DJI iOS SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
+In this tutorial, you will learn how to use DJI iOS UX SDK and DJI iOS SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
 By the end of this tutorial you will have an app that you can use to show the camera FPV view, check aircraft status, shoot photos, record videos and so on.

-You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-UILibraryDemo).
+You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-UXSDKDemo).

 We use Mavic Pro and iPad Air as an example to make this demo.
 Let's get started!

 ## Introduction

-DJI UI Library is a visual framework consisting of UI Elements.
+DJI UX SDK is a visual framework consisting of UI Elements.
 It helps you simplify the creation of DJI Mobile SDK based apps in iOS.
 With similar design to DJI Go,UI Elements allow you to create consistent UX between your apps and DJI apps.

-Additionally, with the ease of use, UILibrary let you focus more on business and application logic.
+Additionally, with the ease of use, UX SDK let you focus more on business and application logic.

-As DJI UI Library is built on top of DJI Mobile SDK and VideoPreviewer, you need to use it with them together in your application development.
+As DJI UX SDK is built on top of DJI Mobile SDK and VideoPreviewer, you need to use it with them together in your application development.

-For an in depth learning on DJI UI Library, please go to the [UI Library Introduction](../introduction/ui_library_introduction.html).
+For an in depth learning on DJI UX SDK, please go to the [UX SDK Introduction](../introduction/ux_sdk_introduction.html).

 ## Application Activation and Aircraft Binding in China